Yandex Cloud

 Warning

-Terraform will permanently delete all the resources: networks, subnets, VMs, load balancers, folders, etc.
+Terraform will permanently delete all resources, such as networks, subnets, VMs, load balancers, folders, etc.

 As the resources you created reside in folders, a faster way to delete all resources is to delete all the folders using the Yandex Cloud management console and then delete the terraform.tfstate file from the yc-dmz-with-high-available-usergate-ngfw folder on your PC.